jbrumf/qc_basics/doc_src/Quantum_computing_basics.md

 This gives rise to two problems.
 Firstly, the $\ket{x}$ and $\ket{y}$ qubits are non-adjacent and secondly the order of the qubits does not match the order required by gate 'C' (indicated by the 0 and 1 labels in the gate symbol).

 One solution is to use [SWAP](#swap-gate) gates to swap pairs of qubits to make the required qubits adjacent and in the correct order, then apply gate 'C' and finally reverse all the swaps to put the qubits back in the original order.
-The swap gates are denoted by a symbol with two crossses.
+The swap gates are denoted by a symbol with two crosses.

 <div style="text-align: center;">
 <img src="assets_qcb/permute3.png" alt="permute3.png" height="270"/>